alien-rpc/alien-middleware/readme.md

 another chain, since the outer chain will still have a chance to return a `Response`.

+> [!DANGER]
+> If a request middleware returns a `Response`, it's possible that not all of
+> the request plugins will have been applied.
+Unfortunately, this means a
+> response middleware cannot trust the context to have certain properties.

 ### Merging a Middleware Chain

 By passing a middleware chain to `.use()`, you can merge it with the existing chain.
 Its middlewares will be executed _after_ any existing middlewares in this chain and _before_ any new middlewares you add later.